DaoCloud/DaoCloud-docs/docs/en/docs/blogs/daocloud_k8s.md

 Kubernetes served as an inseparable part of these four releases over six years, which speaks volumes about the fact that using Kubernetes in DaoCloud Enterprise was the right choice.
 DaoCloud has proven, through its own experience and actions, that Kubernetes is the best choice for container orchestration and that it has always been a loyal fan of Kubernetes.

-<table><tr><td bgcolor=green>
+!!! note ""

     "Kubernetes helped our product and research teams realized automation of test, build, check, and release process, ensuring the quality of deliverables.
 It also helped build our smart systems of collaboration about product requirements & definition, multilingual product materials, debugging, and miscellaneous challenges, improving the efficiency of intra- and inter-department collaboration.
 Kubernetes is the cornerstone for refining our products towards world-class software."

     Ting Ye,

     Vice President of Product Innovation of DaoCloud

-</td></tr></table>

 On the one hand, Kubernetes makes our products more performant and competitive.
 DaoCloud integrates relevant practices and technologies around Kubernetes to polish its flagship offering – DaoCloud Enterprise.
 The latest 5th version, released in 2022, covers application stores, application delivery, microservice governance, observability, data services, multi-cloud management, cloud-edge collaboration, and other functions.
 DaoCloud Enterprise 5.0 is an inclusive integration of cloud-native technologies.